xdmushui/partner-center-sdk/develop/verify-indirect-reseller-mpa-status.md

 #### CSP Indirect Provider region and CSP Indirect Reseller region does not match

 The following example response is returned when region of Indirect reseller MPN ID doesn't match with region of the Indirect Provider.
-[Learn more] (regional-authorization-overview.md) about CSP Regions.
+[Learn more](regional-authorization-overview.md) about CSP Regions.

 ```http
 HTTP/1.1 400 Bad Request